Basis-Theory/basistheory-go/docs/TokenReport.md

 `func (o *TokenReport) UnsetMetricsByType()`

 UnsetMetricsByType ensures that no value is present for MetricsByType, not even an explicit nil
-### GetMonthlyActiveTokenHistory

-`func (o *TokenReport) GetMonthlyActiveTokenHistory() []MonthlyActiveTokenHistory`

-GetMonthlyActiveTokenHistory returns the MonthlyActiveTokenHistory field if non-nil, zero value otherwise.

-### GetMonthlyActiveTokenHistoryOk

-`func (o *TokenReport) GetMonthlyActiveTokenHistoryOk() (*[]MonthlyActiveTokenHistory, bool)`

-GetMonthlyActiveTokenHistoryOk returns a tuple with the MonthlyActiveTokenHistory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMonthlyActiveTokenHistory

-`func (o *TokenReport) SetMonthlyActiveTokenHistory(v []MonthlyActiveTokenHistory)`

-SetMonthlyActiveTokenHistory sets MonthlyActiveTokenHistory field to given value.

-### HasMonthlyActiveTokenHistory

-`func (o *TokenReport) HasMonthlyActiveTokenHistory() bool`

-HasMonthlyActiveTokenHistory returns a boolean if a field has been set.

-### SetMonthlyActiveTokenHistoryNil

-`func (o *TokenReport) SetMonthlyActiveTokenHistoryNil(b bool)`

- SetMonthlyActiveTokenHistoryNil sets the value for MonthlyActiveTokenHistory to be an explicit nil

-### UnsetMonthlyActiveTokenHistory
-`func (o *TokenReport) UnsetMonthlyActiveTokenHistory()`

-UnsetMonthlyActiveTokenHistory ensures that no value is present for MonthlyActiveTokenHistory, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)